aarongilly/aarongilly.github.io/_gillespedia/idef0.md

 ### Mechanisms

 These are those things which the function needs to operate, but aren't modified by it.
-Mechanisms describe the `who` and `where` of the function.
+Mechanisms describe the <span style="color: red">who</span> and <span style="color: red">where</span> of the function.

 Examples: